EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

 We used FastAPI to write the API.
 We made an API that can take an image as input and then use our trained model to predict which animal is shown in the image.
 We also created frontend so it is possible to upload an image from the computer and then get the prediction.
+Together with this the api frontend made it possible for the user to view the image they would use and prior ones.
+Here we also saved the predcitions to the cloud for later use.
+We didn't focus too much on the design of the frontend but more on it's usability to the user.
 ### Question 24

 > **Did you manage to deploy your API, either in locally or cloud?
 If not, describe why.
 If yes, describe how and**